say4n/udict/README.md

 <footer class="site-footer"><span class="site-footer-owner">[Urban Dictionary](https://github.com/Sayan98/urbandictionary) is maintained by [Sayan98](https://github.com/Sayan98).</span></footer>

-“Urban Dictionary” is a registered trademark of Urban Dictionary, LLC, all rights reserved.
+<sub><sup>“Urban Dictionary” is a registered trademark of Urban Dictionary, LLC, all rights reserved.
 The Urban Dictionary logo is a trademark of Urban Dictionary, LLC.
+Access to the Urban Dictionary API is available only with the express permission of Urban Dictionary and is governed by the Urban Dictionary API Terms of Service.</sup></sub>